White House Postpones Proposed Visit By Putin, Citing Russia 'Witch Hunt'

 "My guess is [Trump] wants to see if there's a change in behavior," said Sen. John Kennedy, R-La.

-Sen. Lindsay Graham, R-S.C., who is currently working with Sen. Bob Menendez, D-N.J., on legislation to impose new sanctions on Russia in relation to interference in the 2016 election, said moving the second meeting with Putin was "probably a smart decision by the White House."
+Sen. Lindsey Graham, R-S.C., who is working with Sen. Bob Menendez, D-N.J., on legislation to impose new sanctions on Russia in relation to interference in the 2016 election, said moving the second meeting with Putin was "probably a smart decision by the White House."

 "Getting away from the drama of the elections is probably a smart idea," Graham said.
 He added that he felt Putin is an enemy of the U.S. but that "it's OK to talk to your enemies."

-Sen. Chris Coons, D-Del., who sits on the Foreign Affairs Committee and who co-sponsored a resolution last week condemning Russia for interfering in the 2016 election, said he hoped any future meeting would be moved outside the United States.
+Sen. Chris Coons, D-Del., who sits on the Senate Foreign Relations Committee and who co-sponsored a resolution last week condemning Russia for interfering in the 2016 election, said he hoped any future meeting would be moved outside the United States.

 "We still don't know what happened in Helsinki," he said.

-Note: An earlier version of this story misspelled Sen. Lindsey Graham's first name as Lindsay.
-In addition, the story incorrectly referred to the Senate Foreign Relations Committee as the Foreign Affairs Committee.